-T F Anxiety is always a men tal health disorder.
-T F It's normal to feel depre obligations in your life. essed sometimes about the pressures of studying, working, and other T F When you're feeling depotents of the work of the these pressed or anxious, it's best to keep to yourself and not try to connect with feelings pass.
-T F If someone says he is fe himself. eling suicidal, he is only seeking attention and is unlikely to actually try to kill 2.
-G , can do to make new friends at university.
-3. 3.
-Describe three characterist ics of a good relationship.
-4. 4.
-List the six steps for effective ve conflict resolution.
-1 2 0 ,
+Т F Anxiety is always a mental health disorder. Т F It's normal to feel depressed sometimes about the pressures of studying, working, and other obligations in your life. Т F When you're feeling depressed or anxious, it's best to keep to yourself and not try to connect with others until after these feelings pass. Т F If someone says he is feeling suicidal, he is only seeking attention and is unlikely to actually try to kill himself.
+2. Lis t at least two things you can do to make new friends at university.
+3. De scr ibe three characteristics of a good relationship. - 4.
+Lis t tł ne six steps for effective conflict resolution. l.
+2 3 4 l·.
+5 5.
+6

-- Good health helps you be more successful in university. - · For good nutrition, eat a varied diet with lots of vegetables, fruits, and whole grains and minimize fats, sugar, and salt. - · Regular exercise is not only important for good health but is a great way to reduce stress in your - Sleep is one of the first areas where university students cut back when they find themselves too busy with classes, work, and other activities.
+- Good health helps you be more successful in university. - For good nutrition, eat a varied diet with lots of vegetables, fruits, and whole grains and minimize fats, sugar, and salt. - Regular exercise is not only important for good health but is a great way to reduce stress in your life. - Sleep is one of the first areas where university students cut back when they find themselves too busy with classes, work, and other activities.
 Taking the time to get enough sleep, however, makes you so much more efficient when studying that it can actually save you time. - Substance use and abuse not only takes its toll on the body but also contributes to problems in university, at work, and in the future.
 You may need to make a smart decision between short-term pleasures and long-term success. - Since many stressors are unavoidable in life, we all need to find good ways to minimize their effects.
 The best stress-reducers over time become good habits that will increase our wellness and help us succeed in university and careers. - If you are having an emotional or relationship problem that persists and affects your life, don't hesitate to seek help.
 Most universities have counselors and health professionals trained to help you get through any crisis.

-1. whose fault is it if im overweight now?
-2. Whose fault is it if I'm overweight two years from now?
-3. Whom can I talk to if I want to find a weight loss program that will work best for me?
-4. Complete these sentences: 1.
-What I think most needs change in my diet is
+- 1. Whose fault is it if I'm overweight now? - 2.
+Whose fault is it if I'm overweight two years from now? - 3.
+Whom can I talk to if I want to find a weight loss program that will work best for me?

+4. Complete these sentences:

+1. What I think most needs change in my diet is

-2. The main reason I don't get enough exercise is 3.
-When I feel stressed, I often (How healthy is that?
-Should you choose healthier activities instead?)
-4. The first step in resolving a conflict you are having with someone else is to How do you know if you're drinking too much or too often?
-As a abou -- university student, why should you care about how much stress you feel and what you do t it? - u have a friend who has seemed very depressed lately, what signs should you look for that t indicate he or she is becoming suicidal?
-If you u do see signs of suicide in your friend, what should you do?
-3. 4.
-How As a abou If you migh
+2. The main reason I don't get enough exercise is When I feel stressed, I often 5.
+How do you know if you're drinking too much or too often?
+6. As a university student, why should you care about how much stress you feel and what you do about it?
+7. If you have a friend who has seemed very depressed lately, what signs should you look for that might indicate he or she is becoming suicidal?
+8. If you do see signs of suicide in your friend, what should you do?
+Out side the Book